← All Posts

 The choices are all unsatisfying: train the machinist who is least terrified of computers, hire a consulting firm at $25,000+ per engagement, or post on Upwork and sort through fifty applicants who have never set foot in a manufacturing facility.
 But there is a fourth option that doesn’t yet exist: find another SMB that happens to have surplus capacity in exactly that skill — a production supervisor who did cybersecurity in a previous career, a quality manager who spent five years doing ISO documentation for an aerospace contractor.

 These people exist.
 Their employers have already benefited from their skills and now have what amounts to surplus capacity in a specialized domain.
 But there is no mechanism for one SMB to discover that another SMB has a person with forty hours of uncommitted expertise in the exact discipline they need.
-The characters below are fictional, but the skill gaps and market forces are real.

 1. Nadine’s Audit